Destination

 How to See Kotor Bay?

 The best way to see the bay is by exploring it on land and by water.
-To fully experience the area’s beauty, take a scenic drive around it, hike to viewpoints, or book one of the most unique boat tours from Kotor out there.
+Take a scenic drive around it, hike to viewpoints, or book one of the most unique boat tours from Kotor out there.

 How Many Days to Spend in the Bay of Kotor?